 Pharmacies are also making home delivery or mail-order prescriptions available to assist those who struggle to get out.
 Both Walgreens and CVS have launched prescription delivery services in certain areas.

 Driving to complete errands is another task where it is possible to seek help and leave the driving to someone else!
-Uber and Lyft are rideshare services available in many areas where someone will pick you up and take you where you need to go.
+Uber and Lyft are rideshare services available in many areas.
+These services allow you to request someone pick you up and take you where you need to go and pay for the ride online.
 These services are accessed through apps on a smartphone or computer.

-For those less comfortable using smartphones, GoGoGrandparent is a service that can be reached by phone at 1 (855) 464-6872 instead of through an app and will be responsible for arranging an Uber or Lyft driver for you.
+For those less comfortable using smartphones, GoGoGrandparent is a service that can be reached by phone at 1-855-464-6872 instead of through an app.
+This service will arrange an Uber or Lyft driver for you.